-We love the artisan cocktail movement – and if you’ve followed our social media feeds, you know that we’ve been trying quite a few places in our travels.
-But what about upping your game at home.
+We love the artisan cocktail movement – and if you’ve followed our social media feeds, you know that we’ve tried quite a few at many places in our travels.
+But now that we’re staying put, what about upping your game at home?

 As we are finding with other pantry items like pickles, spice rubs, and gourmet sauces, there is an increasing number of artisan producers of excellent (and fun) cocktail mixers, bitters, and other additives (like vinegar – see our report on artisan vinegars.
 Click HERE).